HierarchyMan/PvPenhanced/README.md

 - horizontal speed kb mutipliers
 - Potion Throw Fix (doesnt affect when u look up and throw, only works when you look down and throw)
 - hit ticks config (false and 20 by default)
-- 1.7.10 to 1.20.1 SUPPORT!
+- 1.7.10 to 1.20.1 SUPPORT! (bugs might occur in 1.12 plus)

 Cedits:
-- MWhunter LegacyKB (Knockback options (only 75%)) (not the speed ones) (i optimised players flying out of combos)
+- MWhunter LegacyKB (Knockback options (only 65%)) (not the speed ones) (i optimised players flying out of combos)
-- GoodestEnglish (BowBoosting Code (only 25%) i almost rewrote entirly cuz who uses lombok?)
+- GoodestEnglish (BowBoosting Code (only 75%) i almost rewrote entirly cuz who uses lombok?)